 A Bitcoin mining pool is just a group of miners who combine their computational resources over a network to strengthen the probability of finding a block or otherwise successfully validating a transaction on the bitcoin blockchain network.
 Once again, Perry Hothi offers a quick explanation of what a mining pool is.

 Utilizing a mining pool combines your efforts.
 For a modest fee, a mining pool pays out fractional rewards based on the contribution of hash rate you contribute to the pool.

 So to bring it all together, what is the cost of mining one Bitcoin?
-It depends...
 It depends on how you choose to set up your operation, the network difficulty at the time, and the methods used to optimize your mining operation.
 Above all else, the most important factors that determine the cost of mining one Bitcoin is the cost of electricity and mining difficulty.

 As more miners enter the network and compete to earn the block reward, the network difficulty adjustment mechanism that is hard coded into Bitcoin's source code, periodically adjusts the difficulty in validating transactions on the blockchain.
 The difficulty adjustment attempts to keep the time between transactions to 10 minutes.
 As a result, the amount of energy needed to process each transaction is directly correlated to network difficulty at any given time.

 Simply put, more miners equals more difficulty and less profitability.
 The industry tracks this prime variable based on the US dollar revenue generated per terahash (TH).
 In early-2018, this index was $1.61 per TH.
 Since then, the market value of BTC is up significantly, which has attracted more miners and pushed difficulty to all-time highs.
 As a consequence, the index declined to $0.076 in October 2020 and is now around $0.238.